 Instead of just riflemen going over the top, the infantry were divided into specialized roles such as machine-gunners, rifle-men, and grenade-throwers to maximize devastation.
 This enabled the soldiers to carry on with their specific attacks even if their officers were killed or communication failed.
 All soldiers carefully studied maps and aerial photographs of the area; usually only higher level units received these.
 The soldiers repeatedly rehearsed for the offensive and used models to better understand the battlefield.
 On March 20th, the Canadian and British artillery began to bombard the German positions.
 One week before the battle, April 2nd, they turned up the pressure even more.
 They had a new type of shells; ones that were more destructive as they exploded on contact.
 The Canadians also developed a highly effective counter-battery plan and during the battle they destroyed 83 percent of the Germans’ guns.

 Artillery fire was a key component of the overall battle plan.
 The Allies had already learned the hard way that higher positions and machine guns generally result in a slaughter of the advancing infantry unit.
-To avoid this, the Canadians were instructed to advance behind a creeping barrage—as they moved forward the soldiers were protected by a blanket of artillery fire that also moved slowly or “creeped’ forward just ahead of them.
+To avoid this, the Canadians were instructed to advance behind a creeping barrage—as they advanced forward the soldiers were protected by a blanket of artillery fire that also moved slowly or “creeped’ forward just ahead of them.
 The creeping barrage prevented the Germans from getting to their machine guns easily and isolated them in their trenches.
 The barrage at Vimy advanced 60 metres every three minutes.

 “Chaps, you shall go over exactly like a railroad train, on time, or you shall be annihilated,” – Sir Julian Byng.